 The Woodlands is surrounded by a beautiful wooded area.
 The community boasts 7,790 acres of green space, including 205 miles of hiking and biking trails.
 This provides ample opportunities for residents and visitors to enjoy the great outdoors.
 The Woodlands offers many dining and recreational opportunities and is also home to several major corporations, including ExxonMobil.

-Despite its idyllic setting, The Woodlands struggles with substance abuse and addiction.
+Despite its idyllic setting, The Woodlands struggles with substance use and addiction.
 Addiction treatment services in The Woodlands area could help to fight these problems.

 Addiction Treatment In The Woodlands, TX